 Once the leaks of the reactor system has been verified, through LV 1801 (reactor bottom) connect the reactor with V 301 isolating it completely.
 By maintaining always the pressure at 18 kg/cm2g, connecting the lines both of the primary and the secondary flash.

-Open the steam to the jackets of the primary and secondary flash by adjusting the PRC 2201 at 0.3 kg/cm2g.
+Open the steam to the jackets of the primary and secondary flash by adjusting the PIC 2201 at 0.3 kg/cm2g.

 Then connect V 301 with the scrubber C 301, isolated from the rest of the plant, and check for the leak at 18 kg/cm2g.